 Public speaking is like sports – you can’t expect to make money unless you’ve put in some serious practice, so put any thoughts of speaker fees to one side to begin with.

-Offering to speak for free when you’re starting out means you’re a low-risk, low-cost option for event organizers, which should increase your chances of getting gigs.
+Offering to speak for free when you’re starting out means you’re a low-risk, low-cost option for event organizers, which should increase your chances of getting public speaking opportunities.

 A digital presence will help build your brand as a speaker, and will help people decide whether to hire you.
 Your site and socials will also come in handy when organizers are marketing their events, as they’ll be able to link through from their own sites or Flyers to provide more information about you.